yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 To introduce the 'quorum' we have to receive confirmation from replicas to make a decision on whether the quorum is actually present.
-Leader collects necessary amount of replicas confirmation plus its own WAL success.
+Leader collects replication_synchro_quorum-1 of replicas confirmation and its own WAL success.
 This state is named 'quorum' and gives leader the right to complete the customers' request.
-So the picture will change to:
+So the picture will change
+to:
 ```
 Customer        Leader          WAL(L)        Replica        WAL(R)
    |------TXN----->|              |             |              |